-The physician assistant program offers a program of study leading to a Master of Science in Medicine degree.
+The Physician Assistant Program offers a program of study leading to a Master of Science in Medicine degree.
 A Master's degree is the entry-level professional degree required for physician assistants to practice medicine in the State of Mississippi.
 Most students will earn this degree while enrolled in the standard curriculum track.
-However, the Program reserves the right to require select students to complete and additional Remediation/Deceleration Track before awarding the Master of Science in Medicine degree.
+However, the Program reserves the right to require select students to complete an additional Remediation/Deceleration Track before awarding the Master of Science in Medicine degree.